simpsonar77/tronkyfran-dark-plus_grid/README.md

 Summary of the license below:

 You are free to:
-Share — copy and redistribute the material in any medium or format Adapt — remix, transform, and build upon the material
+Share — copy and redistribute the material in any medium or format
+Adapt — remix, transform, and build upon the material

 Under the following terms:
 Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
 You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
 NonCommercial — You may not use the material for commercial purposes.
 ShareAlike — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

 ### Logo Notice

-If not stated otherwise below the used logos and trademarks are copyright of their respective owners.
+If not stated otherwise the used logos and trademarks are copyright of their respective owners.
--Arcade logo adopted from [Logo_arcade_wikipedia.svg](https://commons.wikimedia.org/wiki/File:Logo_Arcade_Wikipedia.svg), author `VateGV`